GOMEKLI (mirdametinib)

 dose interruption

-dose reduction
+of patients had a dose reduction

 Adverse reactions that required dose interruption in ≥5% of patients included left ventricular dysfunction and COVID-19.
 Adverse reactions that required dose reduction in ≥5% of patients included rash.